 The program is for college students in the United States between the ages of 18 and 29.
 If you are a college/university staff member who is interested in purchasing discounted condoms, please visit trojanprofessional.com.

-What if your campus community did not have to rely on just the 500 condoms you will hand out this semester and free condoms were just available for students at all times?
-Check out this Q & A with a former GACC participant who was able to get her school to put up free condom dispensers.
+What if your campus community did not have to rely on just the 500 condoms you hand out this semester and free condoms were just available for students at all times?
+Check out this Q & A with a former participant who was able to get her school to put up free condom dispensers.

 Writing an Op Ed or Letter to the Editor